 Education is commonly listed at the end of your resume.
 Exceptions to this may be if you’re a recent graduate and you are looking for your first relevant position based on your education.

-In the education section of your resume, list all of the relevant degrees or certifications that make you qualified for this job.
+In the education section of your resume for a hospital job, list all of the relevant degrees or certifications that make you qualified for this job.
 If you have attained a degree, list your degree type and field of study followed by the name of your educational institution and the city and state.
 List honors, if you have them.
 You don’t need to include your GPA, especially if it’s under 3.5.
 Unless you’re a recent graduate, you don’t need to list your graduation date.
 For example:

 University of Arizona, Tuscon, AZ